ksung1923/election_analysis/README.md

   - Raymon Anthony Doane received 3.1% of the votes and 11,606 number of votes.

 - The winner of the election was:
-  -Diana DeGette, who received 73.8% of the votes and 272,892 number of votes.
+  - Diana DeGette, who received 73.8% of the votes and 272,892 number of votes.

 - The counties were:
   - Jefferson
   - Denver
   - Arapahoe

 - The county results were:
   - Jefferson received 10.5% of the votes and 38,855 number of votes.